Akipe/android-aosp-build-docker/README.md

 - `android-1.6`
 - `android-1.5`

-Some images use same image :
+Some tags share same image :

 - from `android-latest` to `android-9`
 - from `android-8` to `android-7`